Medical Assisting

 CMA (AAMA) Certification Examination Outcomes

 The Medical Assisting Education Review Board (MAERB) has established > 60% as the passing outcome threshold for the CMA examination.
-The chart below reflects the AAMA (CMA) Examination outcome results for SUNY Erie graduates from 2018-2022.
-Each year, from 2018-2022, the CMA Examination Pass Rate for SUNY Erie graduates is above the MAERB threshold.
-Furthermore, the five-year average CMA Examination Pass Rate for SUNY Erie graduates is 92.8%, which is well above the 60% MAERB passing outcome threshold.
+The chart below reflects the AAMA (CMA) Examination outcome results for SUNY Erie graduates from 2019-2023.
+Each year, from 2019-2023, the CMA Examination Pass Rate for SUNY Erie graduates has exceeded the MAERB threshold.
+Furthermore, the five-year average Certification Examination Pass Rate for SUNY Erie graduates is 92%, which is well above the 60% MAERB passing outcome threshold.

-The following tables indicate the CMA (AAMA)® Certification Examination and Job Placement Outcomes over the past five (5) years:
+The following table indicates the CMA (AAMA)® Certification Examination over the past five (5) years:

 CMA (AAMA) Examination Participation and Passage Rates